18F/handbook/docs/02-about-us/mission-values-operating-principles.md

 ### BE EXPERTLY AGILE

 * We build flexible, cross-functional teams with the right blend of creativity and capability.
-* We regularly re ect on our processes to make them stronger and more relevant.
+* We regularly retrospect on our processes to make them stronger and more relevant.

 ### PURSUE EXCELLENCE